 Know your credit score: 10 a.m.
 Tuesday, April 2.
 David Jiminez from Launch Federal Credit Union will explain what you need to know about your personal credit score.
 He will explain what a credit score is, then provide information on how to improve your score and the consequences of what a poor score can do to your financial reputation.

 Six mistakes retirees make: 2 p.m.
 Tuesday, April 2.
 Andrew Schorr of the RLK Advisory Group comes to talk about the six mistakes retirees make with their finances.
 He will address each of the mistakes and offer ideas on how to prevent them from happening.

 1005 City Center Circle, Port Orange

-Six mistakes retirees make with their finances: 2 p.m.
-Thursday, April 26.
-Andrew Schorr of the RLK Advisory Group will discuss annuities, historical market trends, life expectancy, investment fees and more.
+Six mistakes retirees make: 10 a.m.
+Thursday, April 4.
+Andrew Schorr of the RLK Advisory Group will discuss annuities, historical market trends, life expectancy, investment fees, and other financial topics.

 Savings 101: 5:30 p.m.
 Thursday, April 4.
 Financial Wellness Coordinator Scott Doss will explain how to create a budgeting process that will get you on track to meet your own personal financial goals.
 You will learn how to save – no matter your income level, amount of debt, or fear of the process.